AlishanMirza/Machine-Learning-Based-Risk-Scoring/README.md

-# Automated CVE Risk Scoring using Machine Learning
+# Automated Risk Scoring using Machine Learning

 ## Research Objectives

 The primary objective of this research is to develop and validate a machine learning pipeline capable of automatically classifying the severity of Common Vulnerabilities and Exposures (CVEs).
 We aim to:
-1. Develop a model that can accurately predict a CVE's risk level (Critical, High, Medium, Low) based on its textual description and metadata.
+1. Develop a model that can accurately predict a risk level (Critical, High, Medium, Low) based on its textual description and metadata.
 2. Investigate the effectiveness of modern Natural Language Processing (NLP) techniques, specifically Sentence-BERT, for capturing the semantic meaning of vulnerability text.
 3. Evaluate whether a stacked ensemble of advanced classifiers (XGBoost, LightGBM) provides superior performance compared to single-model approaches.